Paranormal

 Curiously enough, there’s also a claim that an 8-year-old boy once drowned in a nearby canal.

-However, in their article, they do drop one little factoid that could possibly be related to the EVP at hand: In 1985, a woman went missing in Ogden, and a pair of legs later turned up floating in the Weber River, not too far from the Exchange Building…
+But how many of these claims are true, and how many are simply urban legends or, worse, tales made up in the service of a haunted house attraction?
+Who’s to say, but there is a little factoid that could possibly be related to the EVP at hand: In 1985, a woman went missing in Ogden, and a pair of legs later turned up floating in the Weber River, not too far from the Exchange Building…

 So, was the Exchange Building EVP the real deal?
 In some ways, it doesn’t matter: The question of authenticity never affected the chill I got down my spine when I first heard it.
 Heck, that still happens.
 Like I said, these things stick with you.